Chart Color Schemes

 Endeavour Hills's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low across both younger and older age cohorts

-Health data shows Endeavour Hills residents have relatively positive health outcomes.
-The prevalence of common health conditions is low across both younger and older age cohorts.
-Approximately 49% (~12,209 people) have private health cover, which is lower than Greater Melbourne's 53.6%, but close to the national average of 55.3%.
+Health data shows Endeavour Hills residents have relatively positive health outcomes, with low prevalence of common conditions across both younger and older age groups.
+Approximately 49% (~12,254 people) have private health cover, compared to Greater Melbourne's 52.9%.
+Nationally, the average is 55.7%.

-The most prevalent medical conditions are asthma (7.1%) and arthritis (7.0%).
-Around 71.3% of residents report no medical ailments, similar to Greater Melbourne's 72.0%.
-As of 2021, about 20.3% (5,031 people) of Endeavour Hills' population is aged 65 and over, higher than Greater Melbourne's 15.7%.
-Despite this, health outcomes among seniors are above average, mirroring the general population's health profile.
+The most prevalent conditions are asthma (7.1%) and arthritis (7.0%), while 71.3% report no medical ailments.
+This compares to 72.0% in Greater Melbourne.
+The area has 20.3% of residents aged 65 and over (5,050 people), higher than Greater Melbourne's 15.7%.
+Senior health outcomes are above average, mirroring the general population's profile.

 Frequently Asked Questions - Health